MIPPL/nephele-org-website/public/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 #### Signing our transaction {#signing-our-transaction}

-If you're already comfortable with traditional web3 Ethereum transactions, the code we write next will be very familiar.
+If you're already comfortable with traditional web3 Nephele transactions, the code we write next will be very familiar.
 Below your input error handling code, add the following to `updateMessage`:

 ```javascript
 // interact.js